Todd Jones (American football): Henderson State Reddies

-Professional football career
+Professional career

 Jones did not attend the NFL Scouting Combine in Indianapolis, but was able to bench 225 pounds 44 times without stopping, which would have been the highest at the combine.

-Cleveland Browns (NFL)
+Cleveland Browns

-On April 22, 1991, the Cleveland Browns selected Jones in the eleventh round of the 1991 NFL Draft after having been described by the team's personnel department as "exceptionally strong, quick, and aggressive."
+On April 22, 1991, the Cleveland Browns selected Jones in the eleventh round of the 1991 NFL draft after having been described by the team's personnel department as "exceptionally strong, quick, and aggressive."
 However, the team cut him on August 8 of that year.

-Orlando Thunder (WLAF)
+Orlando Thunder

 In the spring of 1992, Jones joined the Orlando Thunder of the World League of American Football, a spring developmental league created by the NFL that later became known as NFL Europe.
 Jones played offensive guard in all ten of the team's games that season on an offensive line that allowed only ten sacks in the whole season.

 The Thunder finished 8–2 and progressed to World Bowl '92, which they lost to the Sacramento Surge by a score of 21–17.

-Dallas Cowboys (NFL)
+Dallas Cowboys

 Following his performance in the WLAF, Jones signed a one-year deal with the Dallas Cowboys on June 10, 1992.
 Due to a left knee injury, he was put on the physically unable to perform list on July 17, 1992, where he remained for the entire 1992 season as the team went on to win Super Bowl XXVII.

 Despite not having been available for the whole previous season, Jones was signed again by the Cowboys on May 27, 1993.
 He was waived by the team on August 30 of that year.

-New England Patriots (NFL)
+New England Patriots

 On August 31, 1993, the day after being waived by the Cowboys, Jones was claimed by the New England Patriots.
 He played four games that season as a backup center before being released by the team on December 13, 1993.

-Denver Broncos (NFL)
+Denver Broncos

 The Denver Broncos signed Jones on August 9, 1994, but cut him only nine days later.

-Memphis Mad Dogs (CFL)
+Memphis Mad Dogs

 After four years of playing as a journeyman in the NFL, Jones signed with the Memphis Mad Dogs of the Canadian Football League.
 This was at the tail end of a failed experiment by the CFL to expand the league into the United States, and the Mad Dogs only existed for one season in 1995.

 Jones played in 17 of the Mad Dogs' 18 games that season, primarily at left guard.